flashnuke/WebRecon/README.md

 The results are then contained inside a queue object and used for further scans.

 * A host name can be passed with or without a subdomain.
 This scan performs probes on the target hostname, by replacing the passed subdomain with words from the wordlist
-* In order to use a custom wordlist, `"--set-dnsscan-wl"` argument should be passed, followed by the path
+* In order to use a custom wordlist, `"--set-dns-wl"` argument should be passed, followed by the path

 ### Content Scan (`content`)